Keeping Your Online Private Data Secure and Theft-Proof While Using Public Wi-Fi

 Use a secured device

-You may not be able to control the security of a WiFi connection, but you can control the security measures on your device.
+You may not be able to control the security of a public WiFi connection, but you can control the security measures on your device.

 Security software of some sort is an obvious and relatively pain-free way of ensuring another layer of security.